Basic Flower Bed Design

 So, I’m limiting this post to the very practical day-to-day considerations for creating a new flowerbed: watering, weeding, mulching and edging.
 If you keep these things in mind, your new bed with be beautiful, and low maintenance, for years to come.

 How will you water the bed?
-If the plants you purchased regularly require water after becoming established, you need easy access to water.
+In an ideal world, the plants you purchased are native and adapted to your environment.
+If that’s the case, they won’t require water after they become established.
+If the plants require regular water, or you live in the arid West, keep reading.
+You need easy access to water.
 Dragging a hose around, in my experience, is never a long term solution.
 Consider expanding your irrigation system, or adding inexpensive drip irrigation, to minimize the work and to maximize your success and enjoyment.
+Even on the East coast, we use a drip system for our potted plants.
 Well watered plants grow vigorously, resist disease, and will help crowd out weeds.

 How will you maintain around the bed & its border?
-I avoid using borders of small rocks, which look nice when built, but are difficult to maintain and impossible to weed.
+I avoid using borders of small rocks, which look nice when built, but are difficult to maintain and impossible to weed (without herbicide or the use of living mulch).
 Instead, use weed-whacker friendly edging material like steel or vinyl edging, or landscape stones.
 Alternatively, you can simply create a grass-free “cut” to delineate between your bed and your lawn.
 The cut can be maintained with a weed whacker and/or herbicide.
 However, you will likely need to redefine the cut edge annually using a sharp shovel.
 Use rounded outlines for your beds so they are easy to mow and trim around.

 How will the bed look in the winter?
 I usually get so focused on flowers blooming during the spring or summer I forget about all the other seasons.
 So, remember your bed has the potential to be beautiful year round.
 Over time, consider adding stones, small bushes or ornamentals that will provide winter interest, height, texture and color.